tomcatmanager/tomcatmanager/docs/commandline.rst

 If ``status_to_stdout=True`` then status information is sent to ``stdout``, as long as ``quiet=False``.

-Here's a couple of examples to demonstrate, using a :ref:`server shortcut
+Here's a couple of examples to demonstrate, using a :ref:`server definition
-<interactive:Server Shortcuts>` of ``localhost``, which we assume gets you
+<interactive/configfile:Server Definitions>` of ``localhost``, which we assume gets you
 authenticated to a Tomcat Server web application:

 These two commands yield the same output, but by different mechanisms: the